 - 1.1.
 GENERAL.
 The purpose of the Checkpoint Therapeutics, Inc. Amended and Restated 2015 Incentive Plan (the "Plan") is to promote the success, and enhance the value, of Checkpoint Therapeutics, Inc. (the "Company"), by linking the personal interests of employees, officers, directors and consultants of the Company or any Affiliate (as defined below) to those of Company stockholders and by providing such persons with an incentive for outstanding performance.
 The Plan is further intended to provide flexibility to the Company in its ability to motivate, attract, and retain the services of employees, officers, directors and consultants upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.
 Accordingly, the Plan permits the grant of incentive awards from time to time to selected employees, officers, directors and consultants of the Company and its Affiliates. - 1.2 HISTORY.
 The Plan was originally adopted by the Board on March 3, 2015, and was approved by the stockholders of the Company on the same date.
 The Plan was amended and restated by the Board on December 18, 2015, and was approved by the stockholders of the Company on the same date.
-The Plan was further amended and restated by the Board on April 10, 2017 and approved by the stockholders of the Company on June 14, 2017.
+The Plan was further amended and restated by the Board on April 10, 2017, and approved by the stockholders of the Company on June 14, 2017.
 The Plan was further amended by the Board on March 3, 2020, and approved by the stockholders of the Company on June 4, 2020.
 The Plan was further amended by the Board on November 3, 2022, and was approved by the stockholders of the Company on the same date.
-The Plan was further amended and restated by the Board on April 5, 2023, contingent on approval of the stockholders of the Company on June 12, 2023.
+The Plan was further amended and restated by the Board on April 5, 2023, and was approved by the stockholders of the Company on June 12, 2023.
+The Plan was further amended and restated by the Board on March 21, 2024, contingent on approval of the stockholders of the Company on May 13, 2024.